 Method 4: Using Quick Reboot App (Requires ROOT)

-Step 1: Download and install Quick Reboot app.
+- Download and install the Quick Reboot app.

-That’s all!
-You’ve successfully booted your Galaxy S9 into download mode using Quick Reboot app.
+- That’s all!
+You’ve successfully booted your Galaxy S9 into download mode using the Quick Reboot app.

 How to Exit (get out of) Download Mode

-- For non-removable battery phones, long press + hold the Power button to exit the download mode and restart the device.
+- In the case of non-removable battery phones, long press + hold the Power button to exit the download mode and restart the device.

-- For phones with Android 6.0 Marshmallow and above OS, Google has introduced new process to exit the Download mode.
-For that you need to press and hold Power button + Volume Down key simultaneously until your device reboots.
+- For phones with Android 6.0 Marshmallow and above OS, Google has introduced a new process to exit the Download mode.
+Press and hold Power button + Volume Down key simultaneously until your device reboots.